Control SoftwareSolis PackagesSoftware Development Kit

 ANDOR´s SRRF-Stream was a major improvement allowing live-cell super-resolution, super-resolution deep inside cells or tissues way beyond the top of the coverslip.

-SRRF-Stream is available exclusively with iXon-EMCCD cameras, through micro-manager and Fusion which is the control software for Dragonfly confocal.
+SRRF-Stream is available exclusively with iXon Life and Ultra EMCCD and Sona back-illuminated sCMOS, through micro-manager and Fusion which is the control software for Dragonfly confocal.
 The advantages of SRRF-Stream are (3,4):

 SRRF-stream is, therefore, a cost-effective solution for any microscope since all of them can be converted into super-resolution microscopes.
 SRRF-stream is compatible with any imaging modality, namely widefield, TIRF and confocal (Figure 4).

 Figure 4 – Comparison between different imaging modes (widefield and Confocal) with and without SRRF-Stream+ Hela cells stained for MLKP1(red), a-tubulin(green-microtubules) a and DAPI (blue-DNA) were image in the Dragonfly with an Ixon888 camera.

 This July 2020 we are proud to announce an additional improvement to our SRRF-Stream algorithm: SRRF-Stream+ (figures 1, 4, 5, 6, 7).

 SRRF-Stream+ goes a step further with increased radiality measurements.
 On the previous version of SRRF, the radiality measurements were computed in 6 directions and now are computed in 24 directions (Figure 5).
 This enhancement will improve the result of your super-resolved processing data, and the occasional star artefacts previously visible, especially in circular structures such as kinetochores, are now removed (Figure 7).